-After significant growth in fiscal 2018, which was mainly due to the activities of the Singapore Branch opened in the previous year, Siemens Bank succeeded in continuing this growth course at a more moderate level in fiscal 2019.
+After significant growth in the 2018 fiscal year, which was mainly due to the activities of the Singapore Branch opened in the previous year, Siemens Bank succeeded in continuing this growth course at a more moderate level in the 2019 fiscal year.
 In its growth, Siemens Bank placed great emphasis on broad diversification of its lending portfolio by industry and region, for instance by further expanding its regional presence in Asia and Australia.

-During the COVID-19 pandemic, Siemens Bank succeeded in keeping its lending portfolio almost unchanged in fiscal 2020.
+During the COVID-19 pandemic, Siemens Bank succeeded in keeping its lending portfolio almost unchanged in the 2020 fiscal year.
 Following a moderately positive growth trend in the first two quarters of the fiscal year, the significant slowdown in economic momentum due to the crisis was reflected in a significant decline in new business, partially offset by lower early terminations, particularly in the third quarter of the fiscal year.
 In this difficult market environment, Siemens Bank consistently focused its business on attractive opportunity-risk profiles and the avoidance of excessive credit risk.